 PART 1.
-Describe an example in the news of a person, business, or government agency making efforts to capture stormwater or help it soak into the ground. maning one to to captain etc. I malp it bount into the ground.
+Describe an example in the news of a person, business, or government agency making efforts to capture stormwater or help it soak into the ground.
 PART 2.
-Describe an action that some person, business, or organization in the news could take to make better use of stormwater. could take to make better use of stormwater.
+Describe an action that some person, business, or organization in the news could take to make better use of stormwater.
 PART 3.
 Describe some things that you can do to help collect and use stormwater or allow it to soak into the ground.